If you can’t pay your bills because of coronavirus

 - or you’re self-employed and can’t get work

 - you can’t work because your workplace has closed

-You can contact your local council to see if they can give you any extra help from a hardship fund.
-Check your local council on GOV.UK.
+You can contact your local council to see if they can give you any extra help from a hardship fund called ‘welfare assistance’.
+This includes food or essential things like clothes.

-If you get a council tax reduction
+- asking your local council if you can get a council tax reduction

 You can find your local council on GOV.UK.